l2beat/native-rollups/src/l1_anchoring.md

 ### Linea

-Linea, in their `L2MessageService` contract on L2, adds a function that allows a permissioned relayer to send information from L1 to L2:
+Linea, in the `L2MessageService` contract on L2, adds a function that allows a permissioned relayer to send information from L1 to L2:

 ```solidity
 function anchorL1L2MessageHashes(